Christmas gift guide 2022: Best last minute gifts at Amazon (with deals)

 Just about anyone will love these budget-minded Apple AirPods.
 They're not the latest model, but they're still one of the most sought-after earbud models on the market.

-Retailing for $159 at Apple, they're on sale at Walmart this week for $90.
+Retailing for $159 at Apple, they're on currently sale at Walmart for $90.
 These AirPods boast more than 24 hours total listening time (with the wireless charging case), a foolproof, one-tap setup for Apple device owners and a low-latency wireless connection (for full immersion when consuming movies and music).

 Apple AirPods (2nd generation), $90 (reduced from $159)